 Life insurance offers the employee and their family important financial protection.
-HPA provides following 30 days of employment.
+HPA provides a basic life insurance plan for eligible full-time employees beginning on the first of the month following 30 days of employment.
 Details of the basic life insurance plan including benefit amounts are described in the Summary Plan Description (SPD) provided to eligible employees.
 This basic coverage of \$15,000 is paid by HPA.